vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+- display hud message when members enter or leave a room
+- display damage if hit by other members bullet

+===

 The UI still sucks:

+  - a menu to draw enclosed rooms,
+  - then cut windows and door holes

   But I really like not having to deal with another software to save an artifact, upload it and import it into the space